initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 ## Rationale

-The idea for this came about as part of ongoing friendly arguments at work that sees our team of developers divided into two camps:
+The idea for this came about as part of an ongoing friendly argument at work that sees our team of developers divided into two camps:

 - The new, sharp developers that are masters of the clever features built into their IDEs
 - The old, decaying "dinosaur" developers that are scared by clever features and use their IDEs more like an editor